stefanache/tesseract_opencv-ocr-and-text-recognition/readMe.md

         C:\Users\{user}> text_recognition_RUN.bat

- In fact you can fian entire project at https://github.com/efviodo/opencv-text-recognition
+ In fact you can find and download the entire project at https://github.com/efviodo/opencv-text-recognition

- My repository contain in plus this batch which contain some calls for this tutorial
+ My repository contain in plus the above batch file (text_recognition_RUN.bat) which contain some calls for

+ this efviodo's tutorial

 See also: